The southern islands of the Gothenburg archipelago

 Brännö Värdshus and Pensionat Baggen

-At Brännö Värdshus, you can choose to stay in the newly built guest rooms or at Pensionat Baggen.
+At Brännö Värdshus, you can choose to stay in the guest rooms above the inn or at Pensionat Baggen.
 The guest rooms are ideal for those seeking maximum comfort and close proximity to the restaurant.
 Pensionat Baggen is perfect for larger groups, guests who want access to a kitchen and/or lounge, or those looking for more simple accommodation.

 Northern islands